Kubisz515/Pace-On-Purdue/index.md

 * You have a smartphone of some kind and are able to download Pace’s app on iOS or Android.
 * You are able to afford the service’s fees and charges per use, or the monthly plans available for you to choose from.

-# Pace's Prices
+# Pace's Prices to Consider

 Pace tries to be affordable, or at least, relatively affordable to most people.
 Undergraduate/graduate students, seniors, veterans, and even people that use EBT have options available for them to use the service.
 However, you don’t have to fit any of these categories to use Pace.

-# Pace vs. Buying a Bike
+## Pace vs. Buying a Bike

 You might wonder why you would use Pace rather than buy your own bicycle, and you might also be wondering if that would save you money in the long run.